tweag/topiary/docs/book/README.md

 > Here is the note text.
 ```

-Warnings should use mdbook's `warning` class:
+Warnings should use mdBook's `warning` class:

 ```markdown
 <div class="warning">